Yusuf Türk

-Yusuf Türk (born 13 February 1998) is a Turkish professional footballer who plays at Somaspor on loan from Gaziantep as a winger.
+Yusuf Türk (born 13 February 1998) is a Turkish professional footballer who plays for TFF Second League club Kastamonuspor 1966 as a winger.

 Career

 Club

 A youth product of Foça Belediyespor and Fenerbahçe, Türk signed his first professional contract with Gaziantep on 31 August 2018.
-He began his career with successive loans to Ofspor, Kastamonuspor and Karacabey Belediyespor.
+He began his career with successive loans to Ofspor, Kastamonuspor 1966 and Karacabey Belediyespor.
 He made his professional debut with Gaziantep in a 3–0 Süper Lig loss to Trabzonspor on 22 February 2021, coming on as a late sub in the 72nd minute.